 Use this guide to familiarize yourself with the terms that you may find in your dental plan and make the most of your benefits.

 Annual Maximum: The total dollar amount that a plan will pay for dental care for an individual member or family member (under a family plan) for a specified benefit period, typically a calendar year.

 Assignment of Benefits: When a member authorizes the dental plan to forward payment for a covered procedure directly to a member’s dentist.

-Balance Billing: When a participating dentist bills a member for amounts disallowed by Delta Dental that are also not allowed to be charged to the member.
+Balance Billing: When a participating dentist bills a member for amounts indicated as not billable to the patient by Delta Dental.
 Participating dentists agree to accept the fee approved by Delta Dental as payment in full and cannot bill a member for any difference.